 A hard-nosed, heart-on-sleeve winger whose leadership in Columbus transformed him into one of the NHL's most respected captains and community pillars.

-Nick Foligno carries the blue-collar ethos of his hockey family into every shift.
-Drafted by Ottawa, he made his name as a versatile, gritty forward before a trade to Columbus unlocked his destiny.
-In Ohio, he blossomed into a scoring leader and the emotional core of the Blue Jackets, eventually wearing the 'C' with a profound sense of duty.
-His tenure as captain was defined by his palpable care for teammates and city, culminating in an iconic first-round playoff sweep in 2019.
-While his on-ice role has evolved in later seasons with Boston, Chicago, and Minnesota, his reputation as a consummate leader and fierce competitor remains untarnished.
+Nick Foligno captained the Columbus Blue Jackets to a first-round playoff sweep in 2019.
+Drafted by Ottawa, he developed as a versatile, gritty forward before a trade to Columbus.
+In Ohio, he became a scoring leader and the emotional core of the team, wearing the 'C' with a profound sense of duty.
+His tenure as captain was defined by his palpable care for teammates and city.
+His on-ice role evolved in later seasons with Boston, Chicago, and Minnesota.
 Foligno's impact is measured in hits, timely goals, and an unwavering commitment to the people in his sweater.

 1981–1996